 The bill amends K.S.A.
 38-612 to impose stricter penalties for individuals or entities that employ persons or children in violation of the law.
-It removes previous language that classified such violations as misdemeanors and instead establishes a tiered penalty system.
-Under the new provisions, a first offense is classified as a Class A person misdemeanor, while a second offense escalates to a severity level 7 person felony, and a third or subsequent offense becomes a severity level 5 person felony.
-Additionally, significant fines are introduced: $25,000 for a second conviction and $50,000 for a third or subsequent conviction.
+It removes previous language that classified such violations as misdemeanors with fines ranging from $25 to $100 and jail time of 30 to 90 days.
+Instead, the bill establishes a tiered penalty system where a first violation is classified as a Class A person misdemeanor, a second violation becomes a severity level 7 person felony, and a third or subsequent violation escalates to a severity level 5 person felony.
+Additionally, it introduces substantial fines of $25,000 for a second conviction and $50,000 for a third or subsequent conviction.

 As introduced: 38-612